codewithminer/optimal-quantum-round-robin/README.md

 # optimal-quantum-round-robin

-In the input.txt file:
-the first line represents dl
-and The second line of the following:
-1. waiting time
-2. Response time
-3. TurnAround time
-Specifies the criterion with the first letter
-In the following lines, the processes are specified where the first number indicates the <arrival time> and the next numbers, respectively, the CPU burst time and IO burst time
+In the input.txt file, the first line represents DL and the second line specifies the criteria, with the first letter indicating waiting time, response time, and turnaround time.
+In the following lines, the processes are specified, with the first number indicating the CPU burst time and the next numbers indicating, respectively, the IO burst time.

-In the output.txt file we have:
-Calculate the five main criteria
-1. Utilization
-2. Throughput
-3. TurnaroundTime
-4. ResponseTime
-5. WatingTime
-according to the criteria specified with Ganchart
+In the output.txt file, we will calculate the five main criteria: utilization, throughput, turnaround time, response time, and waiting time, according to the Gantt chart specified in the criteria."